techpavan/mvn-repo-cleaner/README.md

     --ignoreGroups, -ig
       Comma separated list of groupIds (full or part) to be ignored.
     --path, -p
-      Path to m2 directory, if using a custom path.
+      Path to local Maven repository if not in <user_dir>/.m2/repository.
     --retainOld, -ro
       Retain the artifacts even if old versions.
 Only process the configured inputs.
       Default: false